You don’t need a generous marketing budget to make a splash. Take advantage of cheap or free online marketing ideas to help you grow your business.

 Keeping or bringing back a customer who has already shopped with you is cheaper than acquiring a brand new one.
 That’s why businesses (especially Internet and TV companies) always offer big discounts to come back to them.

 If you are a B2B business, consider writing a handwritten note that thanks them for their past business and invites them back.

 If you want to sweeten the deal, add a coupon inside.

 Many organizations and conferences look for qualified speakers to present.

-You can get hundreds of loyalty cards printed out for just a few dollars.
+For businesses with many repeat customers, creating a rewards system is easy and cheap.
+You can get hundreds of loyalty cards printed for just a few dollars.
 Here are a few examples from Zazzle, an online marketplace with customizable marketing products.